Death and funeral of Constantine II of Greece: Death

 On 9 January 2023, it was revealed that Constantine had been hospitalised and was in a "serious, but stable" condition.
 His family was said to be at his side, and his two sons, Crown Prince Pavlos and Prince Nikolaos, were meeting in the Maximos Mansion to discuss the events that would occur following his death.
 Constantine's daughter-in-law, Princess Tatiana, was seen lighting a candle at church in prayer for his health.
-He was further placed in the intensive care unit of the private Hygeia Hospital following a stroke, but died the following day.
+He had been placed in the intensive care unit of the private Hygeia Hospital following a stroke, but died on 10 January 2023.
 He was 82 years old.
+Constantine died one day short of the centenary anniversary of the death of his grandfather, Constantine I.

 His death was leaked publicly by an Associated Press report, which referenced hospital staff.
 Constantine's private office later formally announced, "It is with deep sadness that the royal family announces that HM King Constantine, beloved husband, father, and brother, passed away yesterday."
 Despite the abolition of the monarchy in 1973, Constantine never formally renounced his title as King of the Hellenes due to Greek Orthodox tradition, which holds that an anointed monarch retains their status until their death.
-However, Constantine had accepted that he would be styled as the former King of the Hellenes by the media.
+However, he had accepted that he would be styled as the former King of the Hellenes by the media.
+Upon his death, the International Olympic Committee and Hellenic Olympic Committee flew the flags at the Panathenaic Stadium and the flags at the Hellenic Olympic Committee offices at half-mast.
+The flags at Amalienborg Palace were also lowered to half-mast.

-Constantine II is survived by his wife, Anne-Marie, his sisters, Sofía and Irene, and his five children, Crown Prince Pavlos, Prince Nikolaos, Princess Alexia, Princess Theodora and Prince Philippos, as well as his nine grandchildren.
-He also had seven Godchildren, who were Prince Constantijn of the Netherlands, Margareta, Custodian of the Crown of Romania, William, Prince of Wales, Lady Gabriella Kingston, Grand Duke George Mikhailovich of Russia, and twins Philip and Alexander of Yugoslavia.
+Constantine II was survived by his wife, Anne-Marie, his sisters, Sofía and Irene, and his five children, Crown Prince Pavlos, Prince Nikolaos, Princess Alexia, Princess Theodora and Prince Philippos, as well as his nine grandchildren.
+He also had nine godchildren, including Prince Constantijn of the Netherlands, Margareta, Custodian of the Crown of Romania, William, Prince of Wales, and Lady Gabriella Kingston.